 - L.L.C.

 A comma may be used after the business name and before the designator.
-“Charter Oak Consulting LLC” and “Charter Oak Consulting, LLC” are both acceptable.
+“Charter Oak Consulting LLC” and “Charter Oak Consulting, LLC” are acceptable.

 Step 2: Appoint a Connecticut Registered Agent